-Not only do open bottles of wine go down hill faster than a Swiss bobsled team, wine collectors have to anguish over unopened wine, which continues to age in the bottle.
+Open bottles of wine go downhill faster than a Swiss bobsled team.
+Wine collectors have to anguish over unopened wine, which continues to age in the bottle.
 Every bottle of wine has an implied “drink by” date.
-For some of the better bottles, ones that cost as much as Nicolas Cage’s dinosaur skull or Lady Gaga's ghost-detecting machine, this date can be well over a hundred years.
-For your average £20 bottle, though, it’s more in the three and ten years range, depending on the varietal/blend.
-After this date the wine loses its character, eventually becoming expensive vinegar if bacteria-laden air has leaked into a deteriorated cork.
+For your average £20 bottle, it’s between three and ten years range, depending on the varietal/blend.
+After this, the wine loses its character and becomes expensive vinegar.

-But, don’t panic, whisky doesn’t do this.
-Even a £12 bottle of Bells will still taste like a £12 bottle of Bells in a hundred years; although inflation might have brought the cost to £15.
+Whisky doesn't go off like wine.
+Even a £12 bottle of Bells will still taste like a £12 bottle of Bells in a hundred years.
+Although inflation might have brought the cost to £15.
 Whisky’s high alcohol content serves to preserve it indefinitely.

 How should I store sealed bottles of whisky?

 Everyone knows the rules to take care of a Gremlin:

 2. Don’t get him wet.

 4. Don’t let him near your Furby, or he’ll kill it and wear its synthetic skin as a prize.